cisco-open/go-lanai/README.md

 ## What's Next

+Explore the [examples](examples) directory to see more examples such as authorization, database access, scaffolding project and using open policy agent in service.

 In addition to the [boostrap](pkg/bootstrap/README.md), [security](pkg/security/README.md) and [web](pkg/web/README.md)
 that are covered in this document, go-lanai provides a number of modules that can be used for different use cases.